-What is an authorized share capital?
-It is the maximum amount of capital that a company can achieve through the issues of shares to the shareholders.
+An authorized share capital is the maximum amount of capital that a company can achieve through the issues of shares to the shareholders.
 This is a capital amount with which a company is registered with the registrar of the company.
 The authorized capital is the limit.
 The company has to raise their shares up to that limit, and not beyond that.
 The company cannot issue share beyond their maximum capital allotted to the shareholders.

 In Singapore, there are some specific key facts about share capital one needs to know.
 These include: